Creating and preserving market rental housing

 - Rental property assessment (on rental units only)

-- Development Cost Levy waiver (on rental units only)
+- Development cost levy (DCL) waiver (on rental units only)

 - Parking requirement reductions (on rental units only)